 - Embed the Modern Slavery Act 2015 into our Whistleblowing Policy and processes.

-- To continue to monitor our supply chain and ensure that any new suppliers are aware of their obligations;
+- Continue to monitor our supply chain and ensure that any new suppliers are aware of their obligations;

-- To undertake due diligence to ensure compliance with the Act;
+- Undertake due diligence to ensure compliance with the Act;

-- To develop our approach to tackling the issue of Modern Slavery.
+- Develop our approach to tackling the issue of Modern Slavery.

 This statement was approved by Karl Hick who is the chief executive of the Larkfleet Group of Companies.